 A Facebook study found that 66% of people state being able to send a message to a business made them feel more confident in the brand.
 While face-to-face and email communication can help your law firm build a better client-centered experience, Facebook for lawyers is an excellent communication tool.
 Facebook for lawyers is also useful for connecting with potential clients.

 As a legal professional, existing and potential clients have likely asked you some common client questions.
 These common questions may be generic or specific to your practice area.
 Capitalize on this by creating Facebook posts to answer top legal questions—take this strategy a step further and incorporate visuals to capture the audience’s attention.

 6. Maintain brand consistency

-Brand consistency is ensuring that all the content your firm publishes, is inline with a similar message, colour palate, letter font, visual style, and a matching tone across all online and offline channels.
+Brand consistency is ensuring that all the content your firm publishes, is in line with a similar message, color palate, letter font, visual style, and tone across all online and offline channels.
 Content channels include social media, websites, blogs, etc. Having this unified brand messaging helps people recognize your firm’s brand.
 In addition, potential clients will better understand what you offer and you can connect with your target audience more easily.
 By maintaining brand consistency, you can ensure you don’t post content with contradictory brand messaging on different channels.